 This post may contain affiliate links.
 Please read our disclosure policy.

-This easy brown butter banana bread is rich, moist, and full of deep banana flavor in every bite.
-Browning the butter adds the most incredible nutty aroma, and using very ripe bananas gives the loaf natural sweetness and the best texture.
-If youโ€™ve been looking for a banana bread recipe that feels bakery-level without extra effort, this is it.
+This easy brown butter banana bread is ultra moist, nutty, and packed with deep banana flavor in every bite.
+Browning the butter adds the most incredible caramel-y aroma, and a generous spoonful of sour cream keeps every single slice tender for days.
+If you’ve been looking for the best brown butter banana bread recipe, the kind that feels bakery-level without extra effort, this is it.

 If you love banana bread, make sure to try my Crumbl Banana Bread Cookies, my Pumpkin Banana Bread, this bread machine banana bread my Pecan Banana Bread with Streusel, and my Banana Cream Pie Cookies next.